 Introduction

-Nitrogen (N) is one of the most important macronutrients for plants to thrive and fundamental for photosynthesis plant vegetative growth, and flower production, as well as flower quality and phenology (Taiz et al. 2015).
+Nitrogen (N) is one of the most important macronutrients for plants to thrive and fundamental for photosynthesis since it has an important role in plant vegetative growth, and flower production, as well as flower quality and phenology (Evert; Eichhorn; Raven, 2012 p.685, Taiz et al. 2015).
 Despite being abundant in atmosphere (N2), it is a limited resource for all living beings since it needs to be converted in reactive forms such as nitrate (NO3-) or ammonium (NH4+) (Amâncio and Stulen, 2005).
-Consequently, many plants invest in strategies to effectively acquire the necessary amounts of N from soils (Lopez-Bucio et al 2003, Miller and Cramer 2005, van der Heijden et al 2008, Kiba and Anne., 2016).
-(Ameen and Raza 2017)For the vast majority of crop species, research studies by government and private companies have been done to identify the adequate dosages of N and other nutrients for each specific type of agricultural species (e.g., Embrapa).
-These optimal dosages a point above which benefits are not sufficient to compensate investment in fertilizer and may be related to other inputs required to achieve optimal yields such as water, pest management and pollinators (Bommarco et al. 2013 farmers over-applying fertilizer as they consider that the risks (for their production) associated with applying too little nitrogen greater than those of applying in excess (Miller&Cramer, 2004).
-Consequently, farmers are frequently more than doubling N applications (e.g., Sheriff., 2005; Ramos et al., 2018; Houser., 2022). end up leaching to terrestrial and aquatic adjacent environments having substantial negative impacts on biodiversity e.g., eutrophication (Martinelli., 2007; Tilman; Reich; Isbell., 2015; Farrer and Suding., 2016; Midolo et al., 2018).
-The impacts of environmental eutrophication on terrestrial ecosystems are likely to be greater in areas where plants are well adapted to soils that has naturally low N availability such as the Brazilian savannas (e.g., Bustamante et al., 2012). excess of fertilizer in the soil can be partially uptake by plants causing negative effects on the crop itself For example, nitrogen levels can affect flower morphology and chemistry, influencing pollinators interact with the plants (Taiz et al., 2015, Swetha et al., 2018; David et al 2019) and, consequently, fruit production.
+Consequently, many plants species invest in strategies to effectively acquire the necessary amounts of N from soils where they naturally occur (Lopez-Bucio et al 2003, Miller and Cramer 2005, van der Heijden et al 2008, Kiba and Anne., 2016).
+For crop species, which are frequently planted in degraded and impoverished soils, fertilization practices are required to improve production levels (Ameen and Raza 2017).
+For the vast majority of crop species, research studies by government and private companies have been done to identify the adequate dosages of N and other nutrients for each specific type of agricultural species (e.g., Embrapa).
+These optimal dosages reflect a point above which benefits are not sufficient to compensate investment in fertilizer and may be related to other inputs required to achieve optimal yields such as water, pest management and pollinators (Bommarco et al. 2013).
+Yet, many farmers end up over-applying fertilizer as they consider that the risks (for their production) associated with applying too little nitrogen are greater than those of applying nutrients in excess (Miller&Cramer, 2004).
+Consequently, farmers are frequently more than doubling N applications (e.g., Sheriff., 2005; Ramos et al., 2018; Houser., 2022).

+The excess of fertilizer in the soil (driven by agriculture and industrial sources) ends up leaching to terrestrial and aquatic adjacent environments having substantial negative impacts on biodiversity e.g., eutrophication (Martinelli., 2007; Tilman; Reich; Isbell., 2015; Farrer and Suding., 2016; Midolo et al., 2018).
+The impacts of environmental eutrophication on terrestrial ecosystems are likely to be greater in areas where plants are well adapted to soils that has naturally low N availability such as the Brazilian savannas (e.g., Bustamante et al., 2012).
+Yet, the excess of fertilizer in the soil can be partially uptake by crop plants causing negative effects on the crop itself.
+For example, nitrogen levels can affect flower morphology and chemistry, influencing pollinators interact with the plants (Taiz et al., 2015, Swetha et al., 2018; David et al 2019) and, consequently, fruit production.
 It is estimated that more than 70% of the crops are dependent on pollinators to some extent (Klein et al. 2007; IBPES 2016) estimations of the economic value of pollinators being expressive (e.g., in 2009 the annual global value was estimated to be 235-577 billion US$, Gallai et al. 2009).
-Detailed evaluations of perceived benefits and negative effects on crop production driven by fertilization are hence essential to promote more sustainable farming practices improving our understanding on how variable are effects across plant species and climatic regions is essential to better predict impacts of global changes to motivate farmers to avoid such practices and develop strategies of sustainable development of agriculture
+Detailed evaluations of perceived benefits and negative effects on floral resources and crop production driven by fertilization are hence essential to promote more sustainable farming practices, optimizing productivity while improving the efficiency of N utilization and minimizing the negative impacts on natural ecosystems.
+Moreover, improving our understanding on how variable are such effects across plant species and climatic regions is essential to better predict impacts of global changes and to motivate farmers to avoid such harmful practices and develop strategies of sustainable development of agriculture.